monikabishnoi29/monikabishnoi29/README.md

 - 👋 Hi, I’m Monika Bishnoi
-- 📄 I’m currently pursuing electrical engineering from NIT Hamirpur 🌱 I’m currently learning DSA and have keen interest in open source too.
+- 📄 I’m currently pursuing electrical engineering from NIT Hamirpur 🌱 Learning DSA and have keen interest in open source too.
 📘 I also like solving problems and thus have intrest in Competitive Programming too.
 ⚡ I love solving new problems and learning new things.
 - 📫 How to reach me?? you can chack my linkedin profile:  https://www.linkedin.com/in/monika-bishnoi-444a50200/